 Regular maintenance is not just a chore; it’s a responsibility that you owe to your beautiful hardwood floors.
 Daily sweeping or vacuuming is a proactive step that prevents debris from scratching the floor, preserving its beauty for years.

-Use a damp microfiber cloth or sponge to blot out the stains gently.
+Use a damp microfiber cloth or sponge to gently blot out the stains.

-For stubborn stains, mix baking soda and water to form a paste, apply it to the stain, and let it sit before wiping clean.
-You can also use a plastic scrapper to scrape off stubborn stains from surfaces.
+For stubborn stains, mix baking soda with water to form a paste, apply it to the stain, and let it sit for a few minutes before wiping it clean.
+You can also use a plastic scraper to scrape off stubborn stains from surfaces.

 Avoid using harsh chemicals or scrubbing the floors vigorously to prevent damage.